Protecting Your Vision Starts with Early Detection

 - Vitrectomy

 The risk of developing diabetic retinopathy increases the longer you have diabetes.
-Diabetic eye exams can help monitor eye tissue changes to preserve vision.
+Diabetic eye exams can help monitor changes in eye tissue to preserve vision.

 The eye’s surface needs a consistent layer of nourishing tears (the tear film) to stay comfortable, clear, and clean.
-Dry eye is a disease resulting from tears evaporating too quickly or lacking essential components the cornea needs to stay healthy.
+Dry eye is a disease resulting from tears evaporating too quickly or lacking essential components that the eye needs to stay healthy.

 Dry eye can cause: